Go Backpacking

 • International House - Calle 32 #66C-6, Barrio Belen Malibu, Medellin.
 Ten rooms for rent in two apartments, plus a restaurant on the ground floor, and a rooftop deck with 360-degree views of the city.
 Apartments are rented monthly.
 American-owned.

-• Airbnb – there are tons of apartment rental properties.
+• Airbnb - There are tons of apartment rental properties.
 This has been my preferred approach since moving back to the US.

 Couchsurfing

-However, members of the Medellin CS group get together often, so it can still be an easy way to meet the locals.
+As most Colombians live with their parents until they get married, it can be challenging to find a place to stay.
+However, members of the Medellin CS group often get together, so it can still be an easy way to meet the locals.

 Botero Plaza in downtown Medellin